TRACY HOSTMYER (she/her)

 Co-founder, Artistic Director

-Before moving to New York to start Roust with Tracy Hostmyer, James had been a freelance director and the Artistic Director of a highly successful theatre company in London which he founded in the late '90s.
+Before moving to New York to start Roust with Tracy Hostmyer, James had been a freelance director and the Artistic Director of a highly successful theatre company in London.
 Prior to this an intermittent acting career had inevitably led to disillusionment and, more poignantly, assistant directing.

-His re-birth as a fully fledged director found its journey from Shakespeare, Chekhov and Miller, to Stoppard, Anouilh and more Shakespeare - all via bold new writing, an armful of Arts in Business awards, and an unswerving belief that getting kids to visit the theatre to watch shows is where social change happens and new audiences are born.
+His re-birth as a fully-fledged director found its journey from Shakespeare, Chekhov and Miller, to Stoppard, Anouilh and more Shakespeare - all via bold new writing, an armful of awards, and an unswerving belief that getting kids to visit the theatre to watch shows is where social change happens and new audiences are born.

 He directed Roust's inaugural production of Brecht's powerful, politically charged masterpiece, The Private life of the Master Race (originally titled Fear and Misery of the Third Reich), and the majority of their productions since.
 As the mission says, he always wishes to hold an audience in the grip of unrelenting, imaginative theatre which forces them to sit up and question the world around them.

 Roust is dedicated to radical and epoch making theatre.
 We consistently aim to challenge and inspire an audience.
 We firmly believe that theatre is a lot more than just entertainment, theatre can and does make a difference in the world.

 Theatre provides so much more than an opportunity for escapism - it allows us to connect with the communities around us, to open us to experiences and people we may never encounter, to question our perceived knowledge and preconceptions, and in doing so theatre brings us closer together.
 We want to educate and inform both new and seasoned audiences and to hold this audience in the grip of unrelenting and imaginative theatre which forces them to sit up and question the world around them, theatre that touches their conscience.